Nonparametric Bayesian Calibration of Computer Models: Formulation of the calibration problem

-A common - but often unremarked - example of disintegration is the Product Measure Theorem \cite{PT_book} in which $Q$ is the orthogonal projection onto some of the coordinates. \eqref{TheDistin} can be interpreted as a ``nonlinear product measure theorem'', see Fig.~\ref{disint2}.
-The inner integral $\int_{Q^{-1}(q)\cap A}\, d\Psi_N(\lambda|q)$ gives the probability of the ``slice'' of $A$ that intersects $Q^{-1}(q)$.
+The subscript ``$N$'' is a reference to the null space of $Q$ when $Q$ is a linear function.
+For example, a common - but often unremarked - example of disintegration is the Product Measure Theorem in which $Q$ is the orthogonal projection onto some coordinates \cite{PT_book}.
+Equation \eqref{TheDistin} can be interpreted as a ``nonlinear product measure theorem'', see Fig.~\ref{disint2}.
+The inner integral $\int_{Q^{-1}(q)\cap A}\,$ $ d\Psi_N(\lambda|q)$ gives the probability of the ``slice'' of $A$ that intersects $Q^{-1}(q)$.
 We integrate these probabilities against the measure of the contours.
-The family $\{\Psi_N(\cdot|q)\}_{q \in \mathcal{D}}$ consists of regular conditional probability measures $\Psi_N(\cdot|q) = \Psi_N(\cdot | Q= q)$ conditioned on the data $q$ \cite{PT_book}.
-Each $\Psi_N(\cdot|q)$ is nonzero only on the generalized contour $Q^{-1}(q)$.
+Example~\ref{ex:condcircle} presents a simple example of disintegration.